 - 1. Current site uses and infrastructure - a.
-Please include the current users and uses present at the site.
-Uses may encompass recreational, commercial, cultural, and scientific. - b.
+Please describe the current users and uses present at the site.\ Uses may encompass recreational, commercial, cultural, and scientific. - b.
 Please summarize existing site infrastructure.
 For example large parking lot, public rest rooms, paved trail access, etc. - 2.
-Potential future uses based on the current site management.
+Potential future uses based on the current site management. - a.
+Please describe potential future uses of the proposed site if there was no change to current management?
+Much like current uses, future uses may encompass recreational, commercial, cultural, and scientific, as well as others not listed.

-28 A framework of coastal management is available for reference in Section C.
+&lt;sup>29 A framework of coastal management is available for reference in Section C.

-- a.
-Please include potential future uses of the proposed site if there was no change to current management?
-Much like current uses, future uses may encompass recreational, commercial, cultural, and scientific, as well as others not listed. - 3.
-How will altering this site's management designation impact existing and potential future uses? - a.
+- 3. How will altering this site's management designation impact existing and potential future uses? - a.
 Please outline the potential positive and negative impacts to current and future users as well as the degree of impact. - b.
 How does the proposed site management balance the conservation of rocky habitat resources with human use?